gestation crate free

 - Has limited interaction with caregivers

-- Is more prone to injury due to lack of movement
+- May experience injuries due to lack of movement

 In loose sow housing, a sow:

-- Is still housed in stalls during their nursing & breeding stages for safety of the animals and caregivers
+- Is still housed in stalls during their nursing and breeding stages for safety of the animals and caregivers

-Also referred to as Advanced Open Sow Housing, our Greenfield approach significantly reduces the time a sow spends in breeding stalls and provides 100% open housing during pregnancy.
+Also referred to as Advanced Open Sow Housing, our Greenfield Natural Meat Co.™ approach significantly reduces the time a sow spends in breeding stalls and provides 100% open housing during pregnancy.
 The sows are free to roam, feed and socialize with the other animals.

 In advanced open sow housing, a sow:

-- Is free to explore their surroundings, have social interactions with each other and their caregivers
+- Is free to explore their surroundings and have social interactions with each other and their caregivers

-- Spends only 20% of their entire lifetime in confinement, only during the breeding and nursing stages for the safety of the animals and caregivers
+- Spends only 20% of their reproductive lifetime in confinement, only during the breeding and nursing stages for the safety of the animals and caregivers